TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-unable-to-connect-using-listener.md

 <!--issueDescription-->

-Below Steps can help you to troubleshoot why you are not able to connect to the Listener<br>
+Below Steps can help you <b>to troubleshoot why you are not able to connect to the Listener</b>

 <!--/issueDescription-->